aetperf/aetperf.github.io/_posts/2025-03-01-In-Memory-Cosine-Distance-Calculation-NumPy-vs-DuckDB.md

 ## Results<a name="results"></a>

 We compared the elapsed times for computing the cosine distance using both DuckDB and NumPy on the same in-memory data.
 As shown in the bar chart below, NumPy performs the computation faster than DuckDB.
-However, these are two different tools with very distinct purposes.
-NumPy is highly optimized for linear algebra computations, which likely explains the observed performance difference.

 ```python
 timings = pd.Series({"DuckDB": 165, "NumPy": 36.1}).to_frame("elapsed_time_s")
 ax = timings.plot.bar(alpha=0.7, grid=True, legend=False, rot=45)